Training

 Empower your school community to take action in preventing suicide.
 The Connect Suicide Prevention Training is an interactive program designed to equip school personnel with practical skills to recognize warning signs, intervene effectively, and link individuals to the right support.

 Grounded in a proven public health framework, Connect helps participants understand suicide through the lens of the individual, family, school, and broader community.
-More than just training, Connect builds collaboration through shared understanding across roles and systems—creating a coordinated, compassionate response that strengthens school and community safety and wellbeing.
+More than just training, Connect builds collaboration through shared understanding across roles and systems.
+This helps create a coordinated, compassionate response that strengthens school and community safety and wellbeing.

 Training is available in-person or virtual and typically lasts 4.5 hours (plus breaks) but can be adapted for your school or division’s needs.